Why Teamwork is Important in the Workplace

 When working in a team, you are working towards a common goal or set of objectives.
-The whole process of your work becomes more efficient, for example if there is a problem faced along the way there are more ‘hands on deck’ to help solve the issue.
+The whole process of your work becomes more efficient, for example, if there is a problem faced along the way there are more ‘hands on deck’ to help solve the issue.
 Similarly, having multiple team members on board allows you to get the work done faster with shared responsibilities.
-From a management perspective, encouraging teamwork in the workplace will allow your company or department to take on additional work, and in turn generate extra revenue without having to hire more staff.
+From a management perspective, encouraging effective teamwork in the workplace will allow your company or department to take on additional work, and in turn, generate extra revenue without having to hire more staff.

 One of the greatest benefits of working in a team is the inspiration and ideas that can result from team discussions.
 When running ideas by one and other, there is a lot more scope for creativity in comparison to working on a project alone.
 In an effective team environment, staff members feel confident in suggesting their ideas.
 When working autonomously and having a direct responsibility for ideas, people tend to present the safer option to their managers.
 However, when in a team brainstorming environment the notion of suggesting creative and unique ideas is welcomed.
 Teams also bring people together from different backgrounds and levels of experience which can help in creating optimal solutions.